Access Roles

 How is this guide?

-Learn how to group TofuPilot stations and members into teams so you can scope visibility for suppliers, departments, or production lines.
+Learn how to group TofuPilot stations and members into access groups so you can scope station visibility for suppliers, departments, or production lines.